ashleighdevito/leaflet-challenge/README.md

 ## Step 2

-The second portion of this project augments the view to include additional layers including:
+The second portion of this project augments the view to include:

-    topographic base
+    topographic basemap
     tectonic plate boundary overlay

 The tectonic plate boundary data was gathered from the a [GitHub](https://github.com/fraxen/tectonicplates) with a GEOjson conversion of data originally published in Geochemistry Geophysics Geosystems.